eutopiaold/service-template-old/README.md

 # Basic Service Template

-Basic template with a local database setup and initial GrapQL set up (not working yet)
+Basic template with a local database setup and initial GrapQL set-up (not working yet)

 ### Prerequisites